lombao/lxzasm/README.md

 ## Directives and Pseudo instructions

-Please in the folder doc a more detailed description, this is just a list of the existent options
-* ALIGN <expression> 		: 	Align the code with next multiple address
-* DEFB ( DW )
-* DEFM ( DM )
+### ALIGN
+Align the code to the next multiple value of the parameter.
+For instance, if the current PC ( program counter ) value is 9 and you use "align 2", the PC is modified to become 10 ( the next multiple of 2 after 9 is 10 ).

+   ALIGN 10; Change the PC to next multiplie of 10

+### DEFS (DS)
+Define space: It sets a number of bytes in compilation time  with an specified value, or 0 if no parameter is given.
+The command can be either DEFS or DS, the following examples produce the same result, 10 consective bytes with value 0

+   DS 10   ; This will set 10 consecutive bytes with value 0
+   DS 10,0 ; This is the same as before
+   DEFS 10,0x0 ; This sets 10 bytes witgh value 0x07

+### DEFB (DB)
+Define Byte: It sets a number of bytes with the specified values separated by comma.
+The comand can be either DEFB or DB, see some examples :

+  DB 10,34,0x34 ; This sets 3 consecutive bytes with the values 10, 34 and 0x34
+  DEFB 0 ; This sets one single byte with value 0, it would be synomyn to DS 1

+### DEFM (DM)
+Define Message.
+Sets ASCII values of a given string.
+The comand can be either DEFM or DM.
+The following example will store in memory the ascii values of the string "This is a message".

+  DM "This is a message" ; This will set one byte for each ASCII value or each letter of the message

-* DEFW ( DW )
+### DEFW ( DW )
-* DEFL ( DL )   :   Similar to EQU , but instead a constant, is a variable
-* END			:   Ends compilation
-* EQU			:   Define a constant
+Define Word.
+This wiill declare a word ( 2 bytes ) , note LSB will be first, MSB second.

+  DW &7800 ; Set the consecutive values: 0x00 and 0x78 ( hexadecimal )

-* ORG
+### ORG
-* INCLUDEBIN ( INCBIN )
+Origin.
+It sets the initial value of the PC.
+By default the PC is 0, with ORG you can define a different starting value.
+If exists, it must be the first code line otherwise will throw an error

+	ORG &4000 ; This will set the initial PC in the hex value 0x4000

+### LIMIT
+It seems a memory limit, if the compilation produces code places in an address beyond that value, the compilation will thrown out an error

+  LIMIT C000H

+### INCLUDEBIN (INCBIN)
+This allows you to include some binary file content into the code.

+    INLCUDEBIN "image.8bit"

+### HIGH and LOW <expression>
-* HIGH <expression> : Returns the Most Significate byte of the expression ( see test19.asm )
+Returns the Most Significate byte ( HIGH ) or the Least Significative byte ( LOW ) of a given expression.
+See test19.asm for an example:

-* LOW <expression>  : Return the Least significate byte of the expression ( see test19.asm )
+	DB HIGH LABEL1 ; this will set in memory the most significative byte of the expression LABEL1 DB LOW LABEL1 ;

+### Non implemented Directorives:
-These directives do not perform any action, but they will not trigger any error.
+These directives do not perform any action, but they will not trigger any syntax error either.
-The reason is compatibility with code written for other compilers
+The reason is compatibility with code written for other compilers, so it is a way to tell the compiler to ignore these completely and keep compiling

 	* ENT <value>
 	* ASEG
 	* TITLE <string>

-These are special variables
-* $  : This contains the current Program Counter address
+### The special PC Pointer $
+This this the PC counter, you can use it to show the current PC value, see test13.asm for one example of use

+	LD HL,$